 The effect of recalculations on net emissions estimates, which include the Land Use, Land-Use Change and Forestry (LULUCF) sector is shown in figure 10.2.2.
-There was a decrease of 6.4 per cent (3,073.8 kt CO_2 -e) in net emissions in 1990 and an increase of 4.4 per cent (2,591.5 kt CO_2 -e) in net emissions in 2021.
+There was a decrease of 2.9 per cent (1,288.7 kt $CO_2$ -e) in net emissions in 1990 and a decrease of 0.9 per cent (546.2 kt $CO_2$ -e) in net emissions in 2022.

-The changes in net emissions are a result of the combined effect of the improvements made to gross emissions estimates, described above, and to the LULUCF sector estimates.
-The improvements to the LULUCF sector that contributed the most to the recalculations for net emissions were in improving emissions estimates in Post-1989 forest remaining post-1989 forest.
-This was in response to updates that were made to the planted forest models to ensure consistency of treatment of harvesting and deforestation activities between pre-1990 and post-1989 planted forests.
+The changes in net emissions were a result of the combined effect of the improvements made to gross emissions estimates, described above, and to the LULUCF sector estimates.
+The improvements to the LULUCF sector that contributed to the recalculations for net emissions were due to updated activity data arising from regular mapping improvements.

-Figure 10.2.2 Effect of recalculations on New Zealand's net greenhouse gas emissions estimates, from 1990 to 2021
+Figure 10.2.2 Effect of recalculations on New Zealand's net greenhouse gas emissions estimates, from 1990 to 2022